 A few months ago, I posted a picture on Instagram and mentioned that, despite how often we fly, I really don’t like flying at all – in fact, if I could walk to most of my travel destinations, then I would!
-I was amazed that almost everyone replied and said that they didn’t like flying either!
+I was amazed that almost everyone replied and said that they suffered from flight anxiety too!
 From the stress of getting through the airport and to the plane on time, to the weird sensations on take off and landing, to the “I know this is normal but it doesn’t feel normal and are we about to fall out of the sky?!” joys of turbulence, I was surprised that so many people have a fear of flying in one form or another.

 Over the years, I’ve tried countless methods to deal with my fear of flying while still remaining calm and focused for the kids.
-Some things have absolutely not worked (hypnosis turned out to be just a very expensive nap) but some things have actually been pretty great.
+Some things have absolutely not worked for my flight anxiety (hypnosis turned out to be just a very expensive nap) but some things have actually been pretty great.
 I thought I’d share 5 things that I do each time I fly with my kids to try to keep myself from freaking out too much, and make the flight as easy as possible for all of us.

-1. Learn as much as you can
+1. Learn as much as you can about flying

 2. Talk to the cabin crew

 Did you know that it’s sometimes possible to visit the cockpit before a flight, where you can chat to the pilot?
 This is something I discovered after a flight with our son, when a flight attendant invited us into the cockpit so that he could meet the pilot and see how the plane worked.